How to Set Up a Recurve Bow In 5 Easy Steps

 Recurve Bow Accessories

-One accessory you may consider adding to a recurve bow is a string silencer.
-They’re those large fuzzy things you see attached to some bows.
-These pieces cut down on string noise to keep your position hidden.
+You may consider adding a string silencer to a recurve bow.
+String silencers are those significant fuzzy things you see attached to some bows.
+They cut down on string noise and keep your position hidden.

 Sights are another helpful accessory in archery lessons and competitions.
 A three-pin sight can be attached to the recurve bow for more accurate shooting.
-Each of the pins represents a different distance, so after the bow is set up properly, you can begin working on ranging.
+Each pin represents a different distance, so you can begin working on ranging after the bow is set up correctly.

-You’ll need an arrow rest on the lip of the recurve’s front.
-Having a rest allows for smooth movement as the arrow propels forward.
-Smooth movement ensures that the arrow goes where you’re intending with minimal resistance to the shot.
+You’ll need an arrow resting on the lip of the recurve’s front.
+Rest allows for smooth movement as the arrow propels forward, ensuring it goes where you intend it to with minimal resistance to the shot.

 Staying steady while you’re shooting is a vital step to successful archery.
 If you get the jitters or struggle to hold the bow in position, a stabilizer may be your new best friend.
 It keeps your archery bow level while aiming, increasing your chances of hitting that target.